carbon-language/carbon-lang/clang/docs/OpenMPSupport.rst

 * #pragma omp target teams distribute parallel for [simd]: :good:`Complete`.

-Clang does not support any constructs/updates from upcoming OpenMP 5.0 except for `reduction`-based clauses in the `task` and `target`-based directives.
+Clang does not support any constructs/updates from OpenMP 5.0 except for `reduction`-based clauses in the `task` and `target`-based directives.

-In addition, the LLVM OpenMP runtime `libomp` supports the OpenMP Tools Interface (OMPT) on x86, x86_64, AArch64, and PPC64 on Linux, Windows, and mac OS. ows, and mac OS.
+In addition, the LLVM OpenMP runtime `libomp` supports the OpenMP Tools Interface (OMPT) on x86, x86_64, AArch64, and PPC64 on Linux, Windows, and mac OS.

 .. _basic support for Cuda devices: